excitement-engineer/graphql-iso-date/README.md

 [![npm version](https://badge.fury.io/js/graphql-iso-date.svg)](http://badge.fury.io/js/graphql-iso-date)
 [![Build Status](https://travis-ci.org/excitement-engineer/graphql-iso-date.svg?branch=master)](https://travis-ci.org/excitement-engineer/graphql-iso-date)

-GraphQL ISO Date is an implementation of a set of ISO 8601 compliant [GraphQL](https://facebook.github.io/graphql/) date scalar type to be used with [graphql.js](https://github.com/graphql/graphql-js).
+GraphQL ISO Date is an implementation of a set of ISO 8601 compliant [GraphQL](https://facebook.github.io/graphql/) date scalar type to be used with [graphQL.js](https://github.com/graphql/graphql-js).

+A basic understanding of GraphQL and of the GraphQL.js implementation is needed to provide context for this library.

 This repository contains the following scalars: